FizzerUK/CV/README.md

 - 10 years’ technical and monitoring experience in data centre environments (NOC).
 - 8 years’ BC and DR planning, managing hardware invocations for multiple clients.
 - Knowledge of Azure Defender / Sentinel from my SC200 studies.
-- Good insight into KQL rules from log filters / alerts in Azure Sentinel.
+- Proficient in creating KQL rules for log filters and alerts in Azure Sentinel.
-- Medium skills in Linux / Windows Desktop and Server from home labs.
+- Solid skills in Linux/Windows Desktop and Server from extensive home lab experience.
 - Basic Python, PowerShell knowledge with some BASH and PowerShell scripting knowledge.
 - Good knowledge of PCAP analysis looking for C2 and Data expfil.
 - Some AD / GPO knowledge from studying Red Team attacks on User/SPN's for Privleage escalation and laterial movement for TGT, Tokens, Silver/Golden Tickets.
-- Recent studies / small boot camps on End-Point Investigations, Linux Forensics.
+- Recent studies / small boot camps have given me a good insight inti End-Point Investigations Windows and Linux.
-- Broad range of engineering knowledge and diagnostic experience including IT, networking, electronic, electrical, and mechanical engineering.
+- Well-versed in IT, networking, electronic, electrical, and mechanical engineering, providing a broad range of engineering knowledge and diagnostic expertise.
-- Extensive client liaison experience dealing with live DR invocations, encompassing clients from a wide and varied background including micro entities to large multi-nationals.
+- Extensive experience in client liaison, handling live DR invocations, and effectively communicating with clients ranging from micro entities to large multi-nationals.
-- Good communication and training skills from my past positions as a NOC shift leader and lead repair technician.**
+- Strong communication and training skills, developed through previous roles as a NOC shift leader and lead repair technician.

 ---